adlnet/xAPI-Spec/xAPI.md

 -	OAuth 1.0 (rfc5849), with signature methods of "HMAC-SHA1", "RSA-SHA1", and "PLAINTEXT"
 - HTTP Basic Authentication
 - Common Access Cards (implementation details to follow in a later version)
-- The LRS MUST handle making, or delegating, decisions on the validity of statements, and determining what operations may be performed based on the credentials used.

 ###### Rationale

-In order to balance interoperability and the varying security requirements of different environments, several authentication options are defined.
+The LRS is always responsible for making, or delegating, decisions on the validity of statements, and determining what operations may be performed based on the credentials used.

 ###### Authentication scenarios